mion/harvestman/README.md

 # Harvestman

-Harvestman is a lightweight, simple, thread-safe web crawler.
+Harvestman is a simple web crawler built on top of Nokogiri.<br>
+It uses a *mutex lock* by default to ensure thread-safety, but you can turn it off to increase performance even further.

-*Warning:* This gem is in alpha version, no tests yet.
+**Warning:** This gem is in alpha version, no tests yet.

 ## Installation